 However, after 12 years, they got divorced.
 Later in 1985, she got married to Bill Overton.

-However, none of Jayne’s daughters showed an interest in drama.
+However, none of Jayne’s daughters showed an interest in Drama.
 Jayne coached and mentored her daughter’s soccer team.

-Jayne Kennedy | Rumors and Controversy
+Jayne Kennedy | Rumors And Controversy

-Out of nowhere, In 2014, a steamy real-life sex tape of Jayne and her ex-husband, Leon Kennedy, was leaked.
-Jayne blames Leon for this “publicity stunt.”
-However, Leon has not accepted it to the date.
+In 2014, a steamy real-life sex tape of Jayne and her ex-husband, Leon Kennedy, was leaked.

-Jayne Kenedy | Campaign and Charity Works
+Jayne Kenedy | Campaign And Charity Works

-With the flowing time, in 2015, Jayne launched I.T.’S A MOTHER-DAUGHTER THING!.
+With the flowing time, in 2015, Jayne launched the website I.T.’S A MOTHER-DAUGHTER THING!

 Later, Jayne also launched the It’s A Mother Daughter Thing Speakers Series addressing America’s social issues.
-Obviously, Jayne focused on educating her daughters.
+Jayne focused on educating her daughters.

-Likewise, Jayne also co-created and co-produced the Youth Consortium and Leadership Round Table: Career Opportunities for International Relations workshop (COIR).
+Jayne also co-created and co-produced the Youth Consortium and Leadership Round Table: Career Opportunities for International Relations workshop (COIR).

 Eventually, COIR was picked up as an official Human Resources Recruiting Event by the U.S. Department of State in 2016.
 Moreover, Kennedy-Overton worked for Child Miracle Networks.